udjin10/ansible_04/README.md

-You can use 'make init' to install roles or "ansible-galaxy role install -f -r requirements.yml --roles-path galaxy_roles"
+You can use 'make init'(need instal make) to install roles or "ansible-galaxy role install -f -r requirements.yml --roles-path galaxy_roles"

-ti run playbook: 'ansible-playbook  site.yml --diff '
+to run playbook: 'ansible-playbook  site.yml --diff '